berrytern/reverse-proxy-SNI-rust/README.md

 ## Limitations
 - SSL certificate paths must be correctly configured in `config.json`.
 - Requires valid certificates for all domains.
-- Error handling for invalid configurations is minimal.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs or feature requests.